rkhoriander/docs/articles/multifactor-authentication/mfa-push-guardian-web-app.md

 * Open the Guardian app on your Android or Apple Device, and scan the QR code.
 * When prompted, enter the code now showing on the device.

-Once the device has been registered, the user can simply swipe left on the push notifications they received on their device to accept or deny the request.
+Once the device has been registered, the user can simply swipe left on the push notifications they receive on their device after a successful password entry to accept or deny the request.

 ## Keep Reading